Guide to the qualified small employer HRA (QSEHRA)

 Here’s a four-step breakdown of the process:

-Step 1: Design your benefit
+Step 1: Design your benefit to fit your needs

 Step 2: Employees make healthcare purchases